 Fukuoka offers a taste of all everything Japan has to give, from shrines to skyscrapers, fantastic dining, bustling nightlife and world-class shopping.

-The Agora Fukuoka Hilltop Hotel & Spa offers serenity, luxury and extreme comfort, not to mention some of the best views to be found anywhere in the city.
+The hotel offers serenity, luxury and extreme comfort, not to mention some of the best views over the city.

 With Vilnius continuously ranking at the tops of “Europe’s cheapest” and “best value” lists and budget airlines establishing a growing number of direct routes connecting it to other European cities, the floodgates are about to open as increasing numbers of tourists.